pkarsy/AutomaticSchoolBellTimer/README.md

 # Automatic School Bell Timer
-DO NOT DOWNLOAD ANYTHING YET THERE Are SOME MODIFICATIONS TO BE DONE mainly on electrical connection.
-AFTER 1-2 DAYS THIS MESSAGE WILL BE REMOVED
+WARNING SOME SECTIONS ARE NOT READY YET, IN A FEW DAYS THIS MESSAGE WILL BE REMOVED

 ![SchoolTimer](timer.png)